 5 - Insurance issues

-If you want to burn wood as your primary heat source, you should know that finding insurance that covers homes with wood stoves can be slightly more complicated.
-Wood stoves are slightly less safe and predictable than some heat sources, so at the least, using a wood stove may jack your premiums up a little.
+If you want to burn wood as your primary heat source, you should know that finding insurance that covers homes with wood stoves can be a bit more difficult.
+Wood stoves are slightly less safe and predictable than some other heat sources, so at the least, using a wood stove may jack your premiums up a little.

 Propane: Pros and Cons

 Pros of using propane as a heat source:

 With propane, you don’t have endless chores.
 There’s no cutting, splitting, stacking, and feeding the fire–you just flip a switch, and (voila!) you have heat.
 For those not physically able enough to do the work needed to use wood, that’s invaluable.

 With propane, you can set your thermostat and leave your home unattended instead of constantly feeding and stoking your wood stove.
 That means you can go away for a weekend and return to a warm home with all your pipes intact!

 Propane isn’t real wood, but you can get some lovely propane-run fireplace inserts that look fairly realistic.